-Module 2 introduces principles (MFN, national treatment) and exceptions (general and security) of tra liberalization in the WTO.
+Module 2 introduces principles (MFN, national treatment) and exceptions (general and security) of trade liberalization in the WTO.

 MFN (most-favored nation) and national treatment are the underlying principles of trade liberalization.
-No provides equal treatment between third country products and services.
-National treatment prohibited is crimination between national and imported products and services.
-These principles are limited in nature established in GATT and GATS.
-Furthermore, the WTO system recognizes that parties can face specircumstances (regulatory necessities) when they are obliged to divert from the multilateral rules to attemptible interest.
-For this reason, general and security exceptions are introduced in the multilateral trading system is trade liberalization, therefore these exceptions (general and security) are narrowly interpreted, as any exception applied is a trade barrier in effect.
+MFN provides equal treatment between third country products and services.
+National treatment prohibits discrimination between national and imported products and services.
+These principles are limited in nature as established in GATT and GATS.
+Furthermore, the WTO system recognizes that parties can face special circumstances (regulatory necessities) when they are obliged to divert from the multilateral rules to attend public interest.
+For this reason, general and security exceptions are introduced in the multilateral trade regulation.
+The main purpose of the multilateral trading system is trade liberalization, therefore these exceptions (general and security) are narrowly interpreted, as any exception applied is a trade barrier in effect.

-- Please work in three break-out groups and prepare a 1000-word hypothetical case analysis per gro You can work in any break-out group of your choice (up to a maximum three students can participate any one break-out group).
-The same hypothetical case is analyzed in the three groups. - Please identify legal problems and use WTO regulation including WTO cases to analyze legal problem.
-Your analysis is expected to be party neutral, although you must be prepared to represent any one of three countries involved in the hypothetical case during the class session. - Please upload your hypothetical case per each break-out group through Moodle.
+- Please work in three break-out groups and prepare a 1000-word hypothetical case analysis per group.
+You can work in any break-out group of your choice (up to a maximum three students can participate in any one break-out group).
+The same hypothetical case is analyzed in the three groups. - Please identify legal problems and use WTO regulation including WTO cases to analyze legal problems.
+Your analysis is expected to be party neutral, although you must be prepared to represent any one of the three countries involved in the hypothetical case during the class session. - Please upload your hypothetical case per each break-out group through Moodle.

-• Please represent one of the three involved countries in your break-out group.
-Please present y arguments from the standpoint of that particular country.
-You will have 10 minutes to prepare y arguments in your break-out group and 10 minutes (per break-out group) for your presentation.
-You choose the country you wish to represent during class session.

-• Please participate in a 15-minute class discussion to review hypothetical case findings.
+- Please represent one of the three involved countries in your break-out group.
+Please present your arguments from the standpoint of that particular country.
+You will have 10 minutes to prepare your arguments in your break-out group and 10 minutes (per break-out group) for your presentation.
+You can choose the country you wish to represent during class session. - Please participate in a 15-minute class discussion to review hypothetical case findings.

-Principles and Exceptions power point presentations, WTO cases and WTO treaty sections in Module 2 obligat readings provide detailed information to facilitate your participation in the WTO Principles and Exception Hypothetical Case exercise.
+Principles and Exceptions power point presentations, WTO cases and WTO treaty sections in Module 2 obligatory readings provide detailed information to facilitate your participation in the WTO Principles and Exceptions Hypothetical Case exercise.

 It is a graded exercise to discuss WTO trade liberalization principles and exceptions.
-Exerc represents 10% of the final grade.
+Exercise represents 10% of the final grade.
 Grading rubric:

-Criteria Full Marks Partial Marks Partial Marks No Marks Total Criteria Points Content Students identify legal problems, legal problems and use WTO regulation Students identify legal problems 0 Points Students do not identify legal problems, do not use WTO regulation, and do not include any WTO cases Sources Students use 6 20 Points Students use 4 WTO cases 10 points Students use 2 WTO cases 0 points Students do not use any WTO cases 30 Length 5 Points Hypothetical case words in length 0 Points Hypothetical case ar words in length nalysis is not 1000- 5
+Criteria Full Marks Partial Marks Partial Marks No Marks Total Criterial Points Students identify legal Students identify legal Students identify legal Students do not ľ problems and use WTO regulation identify legal problems, do not use WTO regulation, and do not include any WTO cases

+Sources 30 Points 20 Points 10 points 0 points 30 Students use 2 WTO cases Students do not use any WTO cases Length 5 Points Hypothetical case ana length Hypothetical case analysis is 1000-words in 0 Points Hypothetical case analysis is not 1000-words in length Total Points: 100